Photo by Andy Thornley

 Zoë Lord

-ROAD CAPTAIN & EVENT SECRETARY
+ROAD CAPTAIN & EVENTS SECRETARY

 I’ve been a member of BCC for just over two years now and my only regret is that I didn’t join earlier!
 What I love about this club is that there's scope for everything here - serious racing and hard riding, gentle pootling round the lanes, audaxes, rides out to the coast, off-road, I could go on - all inevitably ending at a pub or taproom.
 The sense of community and friendships I've made are what makes me proud of being a part of this club.
 This is my first year as a Road Captain and you can find me most Sunday mornings at Cafe St Germain either for the club ride or to lead an intro ride.
 Pints afterwards are a given.